tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *We stepped from the trees together, and for the first time, I was not afraid.*

-*Father saw us and stormed forward, his face red with fury, voice rising with self-righteous venom.
+*Father saw me and stormed forward, his face red with fury, voice rising with self-righteous venom.
 He accused me of wickedness, of abandonment, of spite.
 He lifted a hand, intending to strike me again.*

 *But then he saw Mister Neither.*